Lagkouvardos/DivCom/README.md

 ### Script structure
 In order for the program to be as user-friendly as possible, the two scripts of DivCom follow the same structure.

-Each script contains sections:
+Each script contains:
-* The Commentary
+* The Commentary section
-* The Initialization
+* The Initialization section
-* The Main section.
+* The Main section

 The general rule that applies is that the lines concerning the Commentary and Initialization sections start with a hash sign followed by a back-tick (#`).
 These lines aim to inform the user about the details of the program and the actions that should be followed.
-The comments in the Main section start with the hash sign (#), and it is advised not to be changed by the user.
+The comments in the Main section start with the hash sign (#), and it is advised these lines not to be changed by the user.

 Please follow the instractions and guidlines as they presented in the scripts.